 - Crazy-Prepared: In "Into Outer Space", his entire lab is rigged so that he can seal any entryway or window to prevent escape, including a mousehole that Felix tries to squeeze into!

 - Cut Lex Luthor a Check: He has a fairly large laboratory, superb intellect and is very resourceful and capable of building impressive equipment, including a Time Machine in "Felix and the Mid-Evil Ages"—but he wastes most of it on things such as stealing Felix's bag, or committing money heists.
+Granted, he pulls off his schemes not because he's strapped for resources but more because he's a selfish brat in an old mans body and feels entitled to live beyond his means at the expense of others.

 - Decomposite Character: According to a staffer on The Twisted Tales of Felix the Cat, the Professor's revamp introduced in "Attack of the Robot Rat" would have been retconned into a different character from Joe Oriolo's Professor if the show hadn't been cancelled so early.
 This was due to an order from Don Oriolo, who strongly disliked how drastically the Professor's personality was altered for that episode.